All posts

 What rvue Is

 rvue is a single CLI that turns your team’s existing behavior into machine-readable intelligence that AI tools can discover on their own.
-One command inspects your codebase and PR history, runs an AI-backed analysis, and produces an Agent Skill plus an MCP server.
-Cursor picks it up from .cursor/skills/, Copilot from the Agent Skills spec, Claude Code, Codex, Windsurf, Gemini CLI, and any MCP client get the same context without separate config.
+One command inspects your codebase and PR history, runs an AI-backed analysis, and writes structured data under .rvue/ (split files such as conventions.json, anti-patterns.json, knowledge.json, reviewers.json, and meta.json), generates an Agent Skill under .cursor/skills/ (and compatible paths for other tools), plus optional AGENTS.md and an MCP server for on-demand queries and feedback.
+Organizations can assign repositories to a team workspace on the dashboard and use rvue enable --team for non-interactive and CI setup.
 If you’re new to the concept, what are Agent Skills explains the open standard we build on.

 How It Works